 Nous vous prions d’agréer, Monsieur, l’expression de nos sincères salutations.

-Tips to write a formal letter or email in French
+Tips to write a formal French letter or email

 If you still don’t feel confident, you may be able to find templates for certain letters by doing an online search for the phrase modèle de, followed by the type of letter or email you have to write – for instance: modèle de lettre de motivation (cover/job application letter template).

 You can also ask Francophone friends or use online forums to see if your letter or email is written correctly.
 If you’re using a forum or talking to someone you don’t know well, of course be sure to leave out any specific personal information.

 Keep in mind that in many cases — for instance if you’re sending a message to request information — the person on the other end just needs to understand you and understand that you’re being polite and respectful; if you make a few small errors, it’s not the end of the world.
 Don’t let your fear hold you back from asking for something important.